DataTools4Heart/DP-Clinical-ICL/README.md

 The application works like a step-by-step wizard, with four main steps shown in the left sidebar:

+> **Note About Step Progression**:
+> - You can skip any step that was already completed in a previous session
+> - The app will detect existing files and configurations
+> - For example:
+>   - If you've already downloaded the dataset, you can skip directly to extraction
+>   - If you've already extracted the data, you can go straight to generation
+>   - System checks can be skipped if you've verified your setup before
+> - Just click the desired step in the left sidebar to navigate

 ### Step 1: System Check

 This first page checks if your computer meets all requirements:
 - Shows how much memory (RAM) you have
 - Checks your available disk space
-- Looks for a compatible graphics card
-- Tells you if your system is ready to proceed
+- Verifies GPU compatibility and memory
+  - This is crucial as generation speed depends heavily on GPU availability
+  - A compatible GPU reduces generation time from hours to minutes
+  - The app will warn you if no GPU is found or if GPU memory is insufficient
+  - While you can proceed without a GPU, it's not recommended for practical use

 If any requirements aren't met, you'll see clear error messages explaining what's missing.
+Pay special attention to GPU-related messages, as they will significantly impact the usability of the application.

+> You can skip this step in future sessions if your system configuration hasn't changed.

 ### Step 2: Dataset Download